Furnace Repair Checklist

 - Make certain that the button is on “heat” as opposed to “off” or “cool.”

 - Make certain the program is showing the correct day and time and is set to “run.”
 If you’re having trouble getting out of the program, adjust the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will make the furnace to start if thermostat settings are trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees warmer than what the room temperature currently is.

 If your heating hasn’t started within a couple minutes, ensure it has electricity by moving the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heater may not have power.

 If you have a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for assistance.
 If you’re still unable to get your Wi-Fi thermostat to function, reach us at 918-333-0376 for heating and cooling service.

 2. Check Breakers and Switches